 The AsIAm ID card costs €25 and come with an AsIAm Lanyard and card protector.
 This cost covers admin, printing and equipment.

 Yes.
 You are required to complete the application and the cost is the same due to admin, printing and equipment.
-In place of proof of diagnosis, you have the option to upload a picture of the previous card.
+In place of proof of diagnosis, you have the option to upload a picture of the previous AsIAm card.

 Childrens cards are valid for 3 years.